The Healthful Ideas

 More Mocktails

-If you're looking for more easy mocktails to try with homemade syrups to try, check out any of the four recipes below!
+If you're looking for more easy mocktails to try with homemade syrups to try, check out any of the five recipes below!
 If you want to see all the latest ones along with other non-alcoholic iced drinks like various lemonades and agua fresca, head over to Non-Alcoholic Drinks.

 • Blueberry Mocktail